-This website is intended to provide useful information about the 425 East 86th Street, a co-op located in Yorkville on East 86th Street between 1st Avenue and York and the surrounding neighborhood.
-It is not supported or endorsed by the 425 East 86th Apartment Corp, its board or management company in any way.
+This website is intended to provide useful information about 425 East 86th Street, a co-op located in Yorkville on East 86th Street between 1st Avenue and York and the surrounding neighborhood.
+It is not supported or endorsed by the 425 East 86th Apartment Corp, its board, or management company in any way.

 We believe all information on this site is accurate.
-Please advise is of any potentially incorrect information and we will promptly address those concerns.
+Please advise us of any potentially incorrect information and we will promptly address those concerns.

 We have a very large investment in 425 East 86th Street.
 We have no desire to harm that investment.
 However, 1) we are making this disclosure only after exhausting internal options; and 2) we believe the way to improve any organization is to identify potential problems and address them.
 Sweeping problems under the rug only allows them to grow.
 Admittedly, admitting mistakes and rectifying them may be uncomfortable.
-In the long-run, however, it is the best path for increasing shareholder value.
+In the long run, however, it is the best path for increasing shareholder value.